Onto-Log/Tractatus-Markdowno-Obsidianicus/README.md

 ## Prepare
 - Clone this repository, or download it as a zip and unzip it
-- Open the folder as a Vault from Obsidian
+- Open the folder as a Vault in Obsidian
 - Navigate freely through the book.

 ## Update